 Others must file under Chapter 13 due to the new bankruptcy code.
 This determination is primarily based on your household income or if you previously filed a bankruptcy.
 Give our office a call for your FREE CONSULTATION and we will let you know if you must file under Chapter 13 due to the new bankruptcy law.

 In a Chapter 13 bankruptcy, you will enter into a payment plan with the Colorado Bankruptcy Court, which usually lasts between 3 and 5 years.
-For most Chapter 13 plans, only a portion of what you currently owe to your creditors is paid over time by making regular monthly payments to a single Colorado bankruptcy trustee, who then pays your creditors a pro rata share of what is actually owed.
-Thus, you only pay back what you can afford to pay back and everything else is discharged and you will not owe those creditors any more.
-Even better, the attorneys at Weselis & Suchoparek LLC allow you to put most of your Chapter 13 legal fees into the Chapter 13 repayment plan.
+For most Chapter 13 plans, only a portion of what you currently owe to your creditors is paid over time by making regular monthly payments to a single Colorado bankruptcy trustee, who then pays your creditors a pro-rata share of what is actually owed.
+Thus, you only pay back what you can afford to pay back and everything else is discharged and you will not owe those creditors anymore.
+Even better, the attorneys at Weselis & Suchoparek LLC allows you to put most of your Chapter 13 legal fees into the Chapter 13 repayment plan.

 Usually your Chapter 13 payment is substantially less than even your minimum credit card payments or any debt consolidation program out there.
 The same holds true in both Chapter 7 and Chapter 13 bankruptcy from the very moment you file your bankruptcy case you are under bankruptcy protection.
 From that moment forward, you will not make any more payments to your credit cards or medical debt and only on your house and / or car(s) if you want to keep them.
 Call our office today for a free consultation to see if the Chapter 13 bankruptcy option is the best option for you!

 There are many benefits associated with a Chapter 13 that you may not be aware of which are detailed at length using the link below.